MaterializeInc/materialize/doc/user/content/concepts/clusters.md

 {{< note >}}

-- Each replica incurs cost, calculated (at one second granularity) as cluster [size](#sizing-your-clusters) * its replication factor.
-See [Usage & billing](/administration/billing/) for more details.
+- Each replica incurs cost, calculated as `cluster [size](#sizing-your-clusters)
+  * replication factor` per second.
+See [Usage & billing](/administration/billing/)
+  for more details.

 - Increasing the replication factor does **not** increase the cluster's work capacity.
-Replicas are exact copies of one another: each replica must do exactly the same work (i.e., maintain the same dataflows and process the same queries) as all the other replicas of the cluster.
+Replicas are exact copies of one another: each replica must do exactly the same work as all the other replicas of the cluster(i.e., maintain the same dataflows and process the same queries).

   To increase the capacity of a cluster, you must increase its [size](#sizing-your-clusters).

 {{< /note >}}

-Materialize automatically assigns names to replicas like `r1`, `r2`.
-You can view information about individual replicas in the console and the system catalog.
+Materialize automatically assigns names to replicas (e.g., `r1`, `r2`).
+You can view information about individual replicas in the Materialize console and the system catalog.

 ### Availability guarantees